GE U34CH: Final years and disposition, 1990–96

 For a time, three U34CHs were leased to SEPTA and one unit, 4154, received SEPTA's blue diesel paint scheme.
 Nine of the U34CHs were scrapped.
 Nineteen U34CHs were sold to Conrail, which eventually sold the units to GEC-Alstom which shipped them to Mexico.
 Of the units shipped to Mexico, five U34CHs are known to have been in operation, with one being in service as late as 2003.
 Their current status is unclear, due to a privatization of the Mexican railroads leading to many older locomotives being scrapped.
 Two U34CHs were sold to Conrail and then sold to RMDI.
 Both units were scrapped at Pittston, PA during the summer of 2003.
 One U34CH was sold to América Latina Logística of Brazil for parts use.
-One U34CH, 4172 (formerly 3372) was donated to the United Railway Historical Society of New Jersey (URHS) and was stored on the New York and Greenwood Lake Railway in Passaic, New Jersey.
-This unit has since been moved to the URHS West Boonton NJ restoration yard in October 2014.
 All U34CHs were off NJ Transit property by 1996.

 Preservation

+One U34CH, 4172 (formerly 3372) was donated to the United Railway Historical Society of New Jersey (URHS) and was stored on the New York and Greenwood Lake Railway in Passaic, New Jersey.
 In October 2013, the URHS began a fundraising effort to restore 3372 called "Project U-Boat."
 The campaign had raised enough funds by March 2014, and later that year, the URHS began looking for bids to move the locomotive.
 On October 29, Morristown & Erie Railway crews were sent to Passaic to rescue the U-Boat and remove it from NY&GL property.
-The locomotive was stored at the URHSRestoration facility in Boonton, NJ while funds were being raised to restore it to operation.
+The locomotive was stored at the URHS Restoration facility in Boonton, NJ while funds were being raised to restore it to operation.
 Restoration efforts began in September 2022.
+By September 2023, the locomotive had been cosmetically restored, with mechanical restoration still ongoing.